Home Loan Experts

 The second way is to buy in an Australian state that doesn’t apply the surcharge.

-At the moment, only New South Wales (NSW), the Australian Capital Territory (ACT), Victoria (Vic), South Australia (SA), Western Australia (WA) Queensland (QLD) apply the extra stamp duty.
+At the moment, only New South Wales (NSW), the Australian Capital Territory (ACT), Victoria (VIC), South Australia (SA), Western Australia (WA) Queensland (QLD) apply the extra stamp duty.

 You could instead buy a property in: